 To make room for SR 99 tunnel construction, crews are relocating utilities along Dexter Avenue North, and Harrison and Republican streets.

-During this work, which began in spring 2014 and continues through the fall, Dexter Avenue North will be reduced to one lane in each direction between Thomas and Mercer streets.
+During this work, Dexter Avenue North will be reduced to one lane in each direction between Thomas and Mercer streets.
 A separate bicycle lane will be maintained on Dexter Avenue North during peak commute times.
 Depending on the work activity, signs may direct bicyclists to merge with traffic during off-peak hours.

 Other construction in the area